bisdn/bisdn.github.io/introduction/introduction_baseboxd.rst

 OpenFlow
 --------

 baseboxd communicates with switches using OpenFlow.
-Our implementation uses the Broadcom OF-DPA flavour specifically.
+Our implementation uses the Broadcom OF-DPA flavor specifically.
 It abides by the :term:`OFDPA` table type pattern specification guidelines.
 Switches compatible with Broadcom's SDK come with the `OF Agent`. `OF Agent` is a daemon which serves the OpenFlow connection between the control plane, and the Broadcom-implemented data plane.
 It enforces the table type pattern specification on the side of the switch.

 .. _code-block:: bash